Golden Gate Bridge - 10 viewpoints of the bridge

 Golden Gate Bridge, Yolanda.White84, Flickr

-San Francisco's Golden Gate Bridge is one of the most photographed bridges in the world.
-However, you have to know where to take your photos from.
-I have discovered these places during my travels to California.
-These are the Top 10 viewpoints on the Golden Gate Bridge in San Francisco:
+The Golden Gate Bridge in San Francisco is one of the most photographed bridges in the world.
+However, you have to know where the best place to take them is.
+I have visited these places during my numerous trips as a tour guide to San Francisco and California discovered.

 Crissy Field